 Plagiarism is defined by universities as presenting the work of another person as your own work.
-Plagiarism also includes stealing and passing off the words or ideas of another as your own without properly crediting the source.
+It also includes stealing and passing off the words or ideas of another as your own without properly crediting the source.
 This can include paraphrasing, quoting, or summarizing another source without proper acknowledgement or citation, misrepresenting or making up fraudulent data, improper citation of sources used, and forgery.
-Plagiarism, whether intentional or unintentional, violates academic honor codes.
+Whether intentional or unintentional, it violates academic honor codes.

 What is the difference between plagiarism and cheating?
 What is the difference between plagiarism and falsification or fabrication?

 While cheating (which is also a violation of academic honor codes) may include using your own material in an improper way, plagiarism only encompasses the improper use of another person’s material in your work.

 Fabrication or falsification is essentially making things up but it may coincide with plagiarism if one forges or falsifies information and presents it as their own in an academic setting.

 How do university’s or university staff and teachers find instances of plagiarism?

 Because most research is done using internet sources these days, instances where students copy and paste information into a research paper and forget to properly cite the source are becoming more common.
 It is also easier to catch students in this way because teachers now can utilize website services such as turnitin.com.
 Websites like this enable instructors and students to upload virtual copies of their papers or assignments and then checks for instances of plagiarism or copied information.